forkkit/supertokens-node-mysql-ref-jwt/README.md

 # SuperTokens

-TODO: link to blog
+TODO: link to the blog

 ## About
 This is a library written in TypeScript that implements user session management for websites that run on NodeJS, Express and MySQL.
 This is to be used with your backend code.
 For a complete solution, you also need to use the [auth-website](https://github.com/supertokens/auth-website) package on your frontend.

 This library has the following features:
-- It uses short lived access tokens (JWT) and long lived refresh tokens (Opaque)
+- It uses short-lived access tokens (JWT) and long-lived refresh tokens (Opaque)
 - The protocol it follows is described in detail in this blog. <TODO: link to blog part 2 at [this]>
 - Token theft detection: This library is able to detect token theft in a robust manner.
 Please see the link mentioned above for more details on how this works.
 For a more technical understanding, please contact us at team@supertokens.io.
 We will also be writing the Wiki on this repo soon.
 - Complete auth token management - It only stores the hashed version of refresh tokens in the database.
 - Automatic JWT signing key generation, management and rotation - If you do not provide a key, this library will create one for you and you can also set it so that it changes after a fixed amount of time (for maximum security).
 The changing of the key will not log any user out.
 - Complete cookie management - Takes care of making them secure and HttpOnly.
 You do not need to change/read/modify cookies yourself.
 - Efficient in terms of space complexity - Needs to store just one row in a SQL table per logged in user per device.
-- Efficient in terms of time complexity - Minimises number of DB lookups:  most requests do not need a database call to authenticate at all!
+- Efficient in terms of time complexity - Minimises the number of DB lookups:  most requests do not need a database call to authenticate at all!
-- Using this library, you can keep a user logged in for however long you want - without worrying about any security concequences.
+- Using this library, you can keep a user logged in for however long you want - without worrying about any security consequences.
-- In built support for handling multiple devices per user.
+- Inbuilt support for handling multiple devices per user.
-- In built synchronisation in case you are running multiple node processes.
+- Inbuilt synchronisation in case you are running multiple node processes.
 - Easy to use and test, with well documented, modularised code and helpful error messages!

 ## Installation